 - Paraphilias and gender identity disorder.

-- Victims of sexual abuse.
-What is known about sexual abusers?
+- Sexual abuse and its effects.
+What is known about sexual abusers.

 After completion of the course, students are able to: